jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create a Series/task.md

   dtype: int64
   ```

-* Third, you can create series from a Python dict.
+* Third, you can create a Series from a Python dict.

 ### Task
 Complete the implementation of the function `create_series(dict_: dict)` so that it creates a Series from a Python dict.